YongchaoHuang/yongchaohuang.github.io/_posts/2020-07-01-python-for-updating-packages.md

 If you loop through my packages and upgrade them - sometimes you have packages you don't want to upgrade.

+# The task
-# The task: build an UI that picks up the packages you want and upgrade them.
+Build an UI that picks up the packages you want and upgrade them.

 # Solution
 Four libraries to use: